Myanmar Water Festival and Burmese New Year Tour

 • Throughout Mingun there are small neighborhoods crafting traditional basketry and other artistic items and there is plenty of time to stop and interact with the craftsmen and friendly locals.

-• Back to Mandalay and transfer to the airport and take of your domestic flight to Yangon.
+• Back to Mandalay and transfer to the airport and take off on your domestic flight to Yangon.

 • Breakfast at hotel

-• Tour concludes for group B members with airport drop-off arranged according to your flight details – Pioneer Adventure Travel is also able to arrange advice for flights.
+• Tour concludes with airport drop-off arranged according to your flight details – YPT is also able to arrange advice for flights.

 Tour Details